 STOPDV is always looking for new volunteers!
 Our volunteers have helped with tasks such as putting together comfort packs, creating and delivering medical outreach signs, connecting STOPDV with the community and much more!
 Being a non-profit, our volunteers are essential to keep STOPDV operations running smoothly.
 Many of our past interns have enjoyed their time working with STOPDV so much, they too come back to volunteer!

-For more information on how to apply for our internship program, or volunteer for STOPDV, please contact Amy Johnson, Court Advocate and Internship and Volunteer Program Director.
+For more information on how to apply for our internship program, or volunteer for STOPDV, please contact Amy Johnson, our Internship/Volunteer Coordinator & Crisis Intervention Specialist.